 If you or your child have a milk allergy, be careful about the type of chocolate you purchase.
 According to a study from the Food and Drug Administration, dark chocolate products often contain milk.
 This is even so when it is not listed as an ingredient on the label.

-Following reports of people experiencing allergic reactions from dark chocolate, FDA staff decided to test 100 different bars from a variety of manufacturers for undeclared milk ingredients.
+Following reports of people experiencing allergic reactions from dark chocolate, FDA staff decided to investigate.
+They tested 100 different bars from a variety of manufacturers for undeclared milk ingredients.

-Fifty-nine percent of bars that gave no indication of the presence of milk in fact contained the protein, the agency said in releasing its findings on Feb.
-11, 2015.
+Fifty-nine percent of bars that gave no indication of the presence of milk in fact contained the protein, the agency said in releasing its findings.
 As well, six out of 11 bars with “may contain” milk warnings, showed enough of the protein to trigger a serious reaction in some allergic individuals.